Citation, DOI & article data

-Kaposi sarcoma is a low-to-intermediate grade mesenchymal tumor that involves the lymphovascular system.
+Kaposi sarcoma (KS) is a low-to-intermediate grade mesenchymal tumor that involves the lymphovascular system.
 The tumor can involve the pulmonary, gastrointestinal, cutaneous and musculoskeletal systems.
+Although it is often thought of as an AIDS-related condition, it may also be seen in other patient groups.

 There are four recognized variants 1: